Lebanese Center for Energy Conservation: Implemented by

-2008: Solar water heaters for not-for-profit facilities
+2008: Solar Water Heaters for Not-for-profit Facilities

-The United Nations Development Program, through its Energy and Environment Programme, with the funding of the Swedish International Development Agency (SIDA), has launched a pilot project to install solar water heaters at public–NGO facilities in selected damaged areas of Beirut, Bekaa and South Lebanon due to July 2006 war.
+In 2008, the United Nations Development Program, through its Energy and Environment Programme, with the funding of the Swedish International Development Agency (SIDA), launched a pilot project to install solar water heaters at public–NGO facilities in selected damaged areas of Beirut, Bekaa and South Lebanon due to July 2006 war.

 Under the supervision of the Lebanese Center for Energy Conservation (LCEC), the project consisted of installing 93 individual (natural circulation) solar water heaters, and 11 collective (forced circulation) solar water heaters, covering a total of 1,040 square meters of collection area.

 The solar water heating units were executed by three qualified firms through an international bid, and divided into five lots.